Generic Name: nystatin (nye-STA-tin)

 - Be sure to use nystatin powder for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using nystatin powder while you are pregnant.
-It is not known if nystatin powder is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use nystatin powder, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of nystatin powder: